shazz/shazz.github.io/content/pages/bootsector.md

 22. All "\AUTO\*.PRG" files found on the boot disk are executed.

-23. If cmdload ($482) is 0 then an evironment string is created and the AES is launched, otherwise "\COMMAND.PRG" is loaded.
+23. If cmdload ($482) is 0 then an environment string is created and the AES is launched, otherwise "\COMMAND.PRG" is loaded.

 24. If the AES ever terminates, the system is reset and system initialization begins again.

 ### IMPORTANT SYSTEM VECTORS AND MEMORY LOCATIONS

 In previous section, we mentioned cold and warm reset.
-For every virus coder it is very important to know what's going on at reset sequence esspecially concerning memory locations and system vectors.
+For every virus coder it is very important to know what's going on at reset sequence especially concerning memory locations and system vectors.
 In generally: in both reset cases memory is zeroed from (phystop - $200) to $800.
 Just before that, TOS searches memory in steps of two memory pages (512 bytes) in "hope" to find a following contents: longword $12123456 and a longword of actual double memory page.
 In successful case, TOS first does a word checksum, which has to be $5678.
 If that is correct, the code on that double memory page is executed through JSR with return address in A6.

-As you can see, there are two areas to place a code to survive a warm resetþ: down from address $800 or up from phystop by simpling lowering the phystop itself.
-System vectors beggins at address $400 but there are many of other vectors in area from $0 to $800.
-The most popular address to place a virus or antivirus or anykind of a resetproof code is $140.
+As you can see, there are two areas to place a code to survive a warm reset: down from address $800 or up from phystop by simply lowering the phystop itself.
+System vectors begins at address $400 but there are many of other vectors in area from $0 to $800.
+The most popular address to place a virus or antivirus or any kind of a reset proof code is $140.
 At that address
-Multi-Function Pheripheral Port Vectors are placed, but they have any meaning only on a machines based on TOS 3.0x (TT, Medusa T40 and Eagle computers).
+Multi-Function Peripheral Port Vectors are placed, but they have any meaning only on a machines based on TOS 3.0x (TT, Medusa T40 and Eagle computers).
 Of course, you can place a virus at $140 on TOS 3.0x as well, but it can not be reset proof.

- þ"In the old days" of virus coding there was always one simple rule: If you turned off your computer - no code could survive a cold reset!
+ "In the old days" of virus coding there was always one simple rule: If you turned off your computer - no code could survive a cold reset!
 Nowadays that is not true anymore!
 A cold reset can code survive on a systems such as Mega ST, Mega STE, TT, Falcon030, Medusa T040 and Eagle or on a updated other ST or STE through a placing it to NVM (Non Volatile Memory), this is the battery backed-up memory, which remains untouched even if your computer stays shut off for a long time (some months).
- Well, there is another way, more comfortable as space concers, but more of this one will be told in further versions of UVD.
+ Well, there is another way, more comfortable as space concerns, but more of this one will be told in further versions of UVD.

-Everything you have to know about systems vectors and about an imortant memory locations is in a book avaible at SSO: "Lucky Lady's Atari Virus Cook Book" written by Lucky Lady of Lucky Lady Coding Group.
-Refer to that guide for further informations.
+Everything you have to know about systems vectors and about an important memory locations is in a book available at SSO: "Lucky Lady's Atari Virus Cook Book" written by Lucky Lady of Lucky Lady Coding Group.
+Refer to that guide for further information.